pivoteur/biz/meetings/2025/05/27/agreement.md

 ## Legalize Terms

-I/me: Pivot Technologies, LLC
+* I/me: Pivot Technologies, LLC
-You/you: Wagyu Games
+* You/you: Wagyu Games
-We/us: You and I
+* We/us: You and I
-party: You or I
+* party: You or I

-# tl;dr (The /essentials/ of the terms of agreement)
+# Essentials

 ## Roles